Understanding Life Insurance Payouts

 Tax implications of insurance payouts

 Life insurance payments are not subject to income tax, and this tax-free status is in effect no matter how the payout is administered.
 The only exception is in the case of an insurance policy taken out on an employee within a business; this type of policy might be partially subject to income taxes.
 Even if the proceeds from insurance payouts are not taxed, however, any interest generated on the payout is taxed as ordinary income.*

 A beneficiary might need to use the money from a death benefit to pay off debt, fund an educational goal or create a fund to help pay basic living expenses.
 The time immediately after the death of a loved one is stressful and often chaotic, and a trusted advisor can help a beneficiary navigate the financial challenges of that time and provided guidance about the best way to get the most benefit out of the insurance payout.

 When a payout isn’t the best outcome

-As beneficial as a life insurance payout can be for survivors in many circumstances, there are other cases where an insurance policy becomes more of a burden than a help while the injured is alive.
-If the circumstances surrounding the beneficiary have changed, or the premium payments have become so burdensome that the cost outweighs the future payoff, it could be that a life settlement is a course of action to explore.
-By selling a policy in a life settlement, the completion of the sale, while the buyer assumes the premium payments and receives the benefit upon the insured’s death.
+As beneficial as a life insurance payout can be for survivors, in many circumstances, there are other cases where an insurance policy becomes more of a burden than a help while the policyholder is alive.
+If the circumstances surrounding the beneficiary have changed, or the premium payments have become so burdensome that the cost outweighs the future payoff, seniors may find that a life settlement is the best course of action.
+By selling a policy in a life settlement, the seller is free from the policy’s premiums and receives a cash windfall upon completion of the sale, while the buyer assumes the payments and receives the benefit upon the insured’s death.

-Life settlements offer an alternative to letting a policy lapse or waiting for a payout, and professionals at Magna Life Settlements stand ready to help you or your loved ones understand the process and eligibility for settlements.
+Life settlements are an increasingly favorable alternative to letting a policy lapse or waiting for a payout, and experts at Magna Life Settlements stand ready to help you or your loved ones understand the process and eligibility for settlements.
 Use our simple calculator today to determine if a settlement today might be a better outcome for you than a payout in the future.